ADVERTISEMENT

 Number of satisfied customers

 XMiner claimed over 600,000 users.
 Miner Plus claimed “Over 1200,000 Users” (whatever that means).
 Hashbiter claimed over 700,000 investors.
 USDminer says it has over 36 million registered users.
-Star Miner claims “more than a 3 million users worldwide.”
+Star Miner claims “more than 3 million users worldwide.”
 In our experience, these customer aquisition numbers are completely unrealistic in the time frames these sites have been live.

 USDminer